RememberOfLife/mirabel/plugins/mgp_example/example_game_backend.md

 //TODO namespace isn't necessary, use at your own leisure

 //USAGE:
-// before using `#include "surena/game_decldef.h` to declare and set the game use these macros to setup parameters
+// before using `#include "mirabel/game_decldef.h` to declare and set the game use these macros to setup parameters
-// `SURENA_GDD_BNAME` for the name of the const game_methods struct
+// `MIRABEL_GDD_BNAME` for the name of the const game_methods struct
-// `SURENA_GDD_{GNAME,VNAME,INAME,VERSION}` for game,variant,impl,version
+// `MIRABEL_GDD_{GNAME,VNAME,INAME,VERSION}` for game,variant,impl,version
-// use `SURENA_GDD_FF_*` with the correct feature flag name to enable and declare this feature (order is irrelevant but readable)
+// use `MIRABEL_GDD_FF_*` with the correct feature flag name to enable and declare this feature (order is irrelevant but readable)

 // in this scheme the error codes are saved in the game.data2, use grerrorf(self, .....) to use it easily